avalonmediasystem/mediaelement-hd-toggle/README.md

 # Mediaelement::HDToggle

-This gem is a mediaelement.js plugin that adds an HD toggle to the control bar.
+This gem is a mediaelement.js plugin that adds an HD toggle button to the control bar.
 It allows users to toggle between 2 specified qualities.

 ## Installation